Battery Cycle Life Estimator

 Once expected cycles are estimated, the calculator converts cycles into service years by dividing by the average daily cycle rate.

 If you cycle more often each day, the same number of expected cycles is consumed sooner, so the service years decrease.
 If you cycle less frequently, the calendar years increase.
-This is why two users with the same battery chemistry and same depth of discharge can experience very different replacement schedules.
+This is why two users with the same battery chemistry and the same depth of discharge can experience very different replacement schedules.

-Interpreting the Output in Real Projects
+Interpreting Battery Cycle Life in Real Projects

 | Actual DoD (%) | Expected Cycles |